yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/code-documentation-cleanup-test.md

 >
 > The merchant is responsible for managing the loader.
 Yuno provides a default loader option, but merchants may implement their own loader if preferred.
 In that case, they are responsible for making the necessary configurations.

-## Step 7: Create the Payment
+### Step 7: Create the Payment

 Once the previous steps are complete, you can proceed to create a payment.
 Back-to-back payment creation must be performed using the [Create Payment endpoint](https://docs.y.uno/reference/create-payment).
 The merchant's backend should call this endpoint to create the payment in Yuno using the one-time token and checkout session.

 > 📘 Complete the Integration
 >
-> After Step 7, you can complete the end-to-end integration by accessing [Step by Step integration of the Full SDK](https://docs.y.uno/docs/full-sdk-workflow).
+> After Step 7, you have successfully implemented the basic payment flow.
+To test your integration, create a test payment using the checkout session and one-time token.
+For additional features and advanced configurations, see the [Complementary Features](#complementary-features) section below.

 > ❗️ Continue Payment Method
 >
 > After creating a payment, Yuno **requires** you to integrate the `continuePayment` method from the SDK.
 This is necessary because some asynchronous payment methods require additional customer actions to complete the process.
 The API response will indicate this scenario by setting the `sdk_action_required` field to true.
 When this occurs, you must call `yuno.continuePayment()`, which will automatically present the necessary screens to the customer, allowing them to complete the payment flow without requiring you to handle each case manually.

-## `continuePayment` return value or null
+### `continuePayment` return value or null

 For payment methods that require merchant-side action (e.g., when the payment provider requires a redirect URL in a webview), the `await yuno.continuePayment()` method will return either an object with the following structure or null: